oracle/terraform-provider-oci/website/docs/d/database_database_upgrade_history_entries.html.markdown

 # Data Source: oci_database_database_upgrade_history_entries
 This data source provides the list of Database Upgrade History Entries in Oracle Cloud Infrastructure Database service.

-gets the upgrade history for a specified database.
+Gets the upgrade history for a specified database in a bare metal or virtual machine DB system.

 ## Example Usage